sofastack/sofastack.tech/content/en/projects/sofa-tracer/usage-of-openfeign/index.md

 # OpenFeign Integration

-In this document will demonstrate how to use SOFATracer to track of OpenFeign, this example [address] (https://github.com/sofastack/sofa-tracer/tree/3.x/tracer-samples/tracer-sample-with-openfeign)。
+In this document will demonstrate how to use SOFATracer to track of OpenFeign.

 ## Prepare Environment